Steadying0235/gpu-screen-recorder-fork/README.md

 ## AMD/Intel
 `libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libpulse, libva.so`.
 ## NVIDIA
 `libglvnd (which provides libgl and libegl), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libpulse, libcuda.so`.
-Additionally, you need to have `libnvidia-fbc.so.1` installed when using nvfbc.
+Additionally, you need to have `libnvidia-fbc.so.1` installed when using nvfbc and `libXNVCtrl.so.0` when using the `-oc` option.

 # How to use
 Run `scripts/interactive.sh` or run gpu-screen-recorder directly, for example: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -o test_video.mp4` then stop the screen recorder with Ctrl+C, which will also save the recording.
 You can change -w to -w screen if you want to record all monitors or if you want to record a specific monitor then you can use -w monitor-name, for example -w HDMI-0 (use xrandr command to find the name of your monitor.
 The name can also be found in your desktop environments display settings).\